Cape Fear (1991 film): Plot

-Thinking that Cady may break into the Bowden home while Bowden is away, Kersek and Bowden fake his departure.
-They wait to see if Cady will break in, at which point they intend to shoot him in self-defense.
+Thinking that Cady may break into the Bowden home while Bowden is away, Kersek fakes his departure and prepares to shoot Cady in self-defense.
 Cady sneaks in undetected and kills the housekeeper, Graciela.
-Donning her clothes, he blindsides and kills Kersek before fleeing.
-After discovering the bodies, the Bowdens flee to their houseboat docked upstate along the Cape Fear River, not knowing that Cady has strapped himself to their car's undercarriage to track their houseboat.
+Donning her clothes, he blindsides and murders Kersek before fleeing.
+After discovering the bodies, the Bowdens decide to hide aboard their old houseboat docked upstate along the Cape Fear River, not knowing that Cady has strapped himself to their car's undercarriage.

-While Bowden is on deck and Leigh and Dani are in the cabin, Cady boards the boat and attacks Bowden, choking him unconscious before tying him up.
-He severs the rope that was keeping the boat anchored, setting it adrift into a violent thunderstorm.
-Cady drags Bowden (who has since regained consciousness) into the cabin and prepares to rape Leigh and Dani while forcing Bowden to watch.
-Dani sets Cady on fire by squirting lighter fluid onto him as he lights a cigar, causing him to jump off the boat to extinguish the flames.
-Leigh and Dani untie Bowden, who attempts to steer the boat back to shore.
-Cady, however, manages to grab a rope attached to the boat and pulls himself back on board.
+While Bowden is on deck and Leigh and Dani are in the cabin, Cady subdues Bowden and ties him up.
+He severs the rope anchoring the boat, setting it adrift into a violent thunderstorm.
+When Cady announces his intention to rape her and her mother, Dani sprays lighter fluid onto him as he lights a cigar, causing him to jump off the boat.
+Bowden attempts to steer the boat back to safety, but a badly burned Cady (having grabbed onto the towline) holds him at gunpoint with Kersek's pistol.

-As the boat is rocked by the storm, a badly burned Cady puts Bowden on a mock trial at gunpoint.
-Beating Bowden into confessing that he hid the report 14 years earlier, Cady scolds him for failing to do his duty as an attorney before sentencing him "to the ninth circle of hell."
+As the boat is rocked by the storm, Cady conducts a mock trial.
+Beating Bowden into confessing that he hid the report, Cady scolds him for failing to do his duty as an attorney, sentencing him "to the ninth circle of hell."
 The storm knocks Cady off his feet, allowing Bowden to gain the upper hand.
-As Leigh and Dani jump off the boat and swim to shore, Bowden cuffs Cady to the boat with his own handcuffs.
-The boat hits a rock and is destroyed, and the storm washes the remains of the boat to shore, where Bowden and Cady exchange blows.
-Bowden, who angrily tells Cady that he intends to kill him, grabs a large rock to bring down on Cady's head.
-Just as he slams down the rock, the current carries the remains of the boat from the shore with Cady still cuffed to it.
+As Leigh and Dani swim to shore, Bowden cuffs Cady to the boat as it breaks apart before grabbing a large rock to bring down on Cady's head.
+Just as he slams it down, the current carries Cady and the wreckage away from shore.

 As the boat sinks, Cady speaks madly in tongues and sings the hymn "On Jordan's Stormy Banks I Stand."
-Cady exchanges a final glare with Bowden before being pulled underwater and drowning.
-Bowden wipes Cady's blood from his hands and joins Leigh and Dani on shore.
-A voice over narration from Dani states that the family never spoke about the ordeal, at least not to each other.
+Cady exchanges a final glare with Bowden, before the wreckage as well as Cady himself sinks to the bottom of the bay.
+Cady accepts his fate and drowns as the family flees.

+Cast

+Robert De Niro as Max Cady, a role in which he was nominated for the Academy Award for Best Actor.